spectrocloud/librarium/docs/docs-content/clusters/cluster-management/maintenance-mode.md

 tags: ["clusters", "cluster management"]
 ---

 Similar to `kubectl` commands `cordon` and `drain`, maintenance mode allows you to temporarily disable scheduling for a running control plane node or worker node.
 When a node is placed in maintenance mode, running workloads are migrated automatically to other healthy nodes in the cluster without services being distrupted.
-Using maintenance mode facilitates performing necessary maintenance tasks, addressing node issues, and optimizing workload distribution while maintaining the desired level of performance and availability.
+Using maintenance mode makes it easier to perform necessary maintenance tasks, address node issues, and optimize workload distribution while maintaining the desired level of performance and availability.

 ## Prerequistes